Veltly/SCoRe4/README.md

 The particle generator can evenly distribute points on the rough surface with respect to its placement in a portal subworld.
 For that, the generated rough surface must be linked to the portal.

-It is recommendet to use the helper classes Surface::MultiportalHelper and Surface::RoughnessHelper for a proper portal-rough-surface setup.
+It is recommended to use the helper classes Surface::MultiportalHelper and Surface::RoughnessHelper for a proper portal-rough-surface setup.
 The classes also link the surface and subworld to the particle generator which can now be used to generate primary events.

 An example setup of a rough surface using the portal can be found in examples/example_surface_portal.